Skip to content

 rocky archive --older-than 6m --model acme_warehouse.staging__us_west__shopify.events

---catalog <name> mirrors rocky compact --catalog: it resolves every Rocky-managed table in the catalog from the pipeline config and aggregates per-table DELETE SQL into a single envelope keyed by FQN.
+--catalog <name> mirrors rocky compact --catalog: it resolves every Rocky-managed table in the catalog from the pipeline config and aggregates per-table DELETE + VACUUM SQL into a single envelope keyed by FQN.
 The flat statements list still carries every statement across every table.

 Terminal window